Mitochondrial DNA Effects on Longevity and Alzheimer's Disease

 Read More

-Infant sleep is an important aspect of infancy.
-Its influence extends into later years of child development and across various domains, including cognitive, emotional, and behavioral development.
-High-quality sleep in the first few years of life also lays the foundation for healthy sleep habits later on.
+Healthy sleep and maintenance of an active lifestyle help strengthen physical and emotional health from infancy into older adulthood and across various domains, including cognitive, emotional, and behavioral development.
 Recent advances in technology have provided new opportunities and tools for collecting intensive longitudinal measurements of sleep quality in ways that are not intrusive to daily life.
-We are using dynamic system modeling techniques to analyze nighttime actigraphy (movement) data and explore…
+We are using dynamic system techniques to extract and analyze movement and related data from wearable devices indicative of sleep quality.

 Read More